-- Gardiners Creek ramble to spot local bird and learn about the value of waterways in our cities for urban biodiversity
+- wildlife ramble to spot local birds and learn about the value of waterways in our cities for urban biodiversity

 - workshop on how to create a habitat garden for small native birds

 - assistance from Backyard Biodiversity Garden Guides to plan enhancement of your garden for small birds

 - visit to an indigenous nursery to pick-up free plants for your garden

 Watch our Backyard Biodiversity project video

 View our Backyard Biodiversity project video to hear residents talk about their experience with the first Backyard Biodiversity project.

-To find out more or to join the Backyard Biodiversity project, email our environment team.
+To find out more or to join the Backyard Biodiversity project, email [email protected]

 To stay informed about the Backyard Biodiversity project and our free sustainable living resources, workshops and events, subscribe to Living for our Future e-newsletter.